 Impact

-Chocolate makers have to choose whether they positively or negatively impact the communities that grow cacao.
-We want our impact to be positive, and that's why we put our energy into two things: transparent trade and micro-loans for farmers in the countries we buy cacao from.
+History has shown that chocolate makers can positively and negatively impact the communities that grow cacao.
+We want our impact to be positive, and that's why we put our energy into three things: transparent trade, regenerative agriculture, and micro-loans for cacao farmers.

 -